Margaret Curtis

 Margaret Curtis (October 8, 1883 – December 24, 1965) was an American golf and tennis champion and lifelong social worker.

+Early life

 From the Manchester-by-the-Sea, Massachusetts area, she was the youngest of ten children.
 Her father was a colonel in the Union Army cavalry during the American Civil War.
 Her brother James Freeman Curtis became a lawyer in New York City, and was the Assistant United States Secretary of the Treasury under President William Howard Taft.

-Her cousin Laurence Curtis, who served as the second President of the United States Golf Association in 1897–98, encouraged the family to take up the game of golf.
-As a result, Margaret and her sister Harriot began playing golf at a young age and as young ladies became members of the Women's Golf Association of Massachusetts.
+Her cousin Laurence Curtis, who served as the second President of the United States Golf Association (USGA) in 1897–98, encouraged the family to take up the game of golf.
+As a result, Margaret and her sister Harriot Curtis began playing golf at a young age and as young ladies became members of the Women's Golf Association of Massachusetts.
 Founded in 1900, it was the first state women's golf association in the United States.